 <option name="config-file" value="/tmp/file" />

 The feature allows you to resolve File-typed @Options that are remote into a local file to be available seamlessly from a user standpoint.

 For this to work, the file needs to be specified with a remote style path.
 For example:

-it's stored.
-Tradefed upon seeing that remote path, will attempt to download the
+stored.
+Tradefed upon seeing that remote path, will attempt to download the file

-variable to now point to the local version of the file, which can be used by
+to now point to the local version of the file, which can be used by the test.

 ConfigurationException that will prevent the test from running.
 We consider

 missing those files a critical failure since some test artifacts will also be

 Adding query parameters to a URL is possible using

 unzip=true will be available in